Floyd Mayweather may have dealt with him in one round, but kickboxer Tenshin Nasukawa is on a super-hot streak.

-It took all of three months for Floyd Mayweather foe Tenshin Nasukawa to recover from what was a humiliating and hurtful first career loss.
+It took three months for Mayweather’s first RIZIN foe to recover from a humiliating and hurtful first career loss.

-Mayweather, who was paid $9.9 million for less than three minutes’ work, toyed with the young Japanese kickboxer before ending his misery after three knockdowns.
+Mayweather was paid $9.9 million for less than three minutes of work.
+The legend toyed with the young Japanese star before ending his misery after three knockdowns.

 Accusations of a fixed fight were way wide of the mark.
-Mayweather was simply too good, too big, and had far too much experience for Japanese superstar.
+Mayweather was too good, too big, and had far too much experience for Tenshin.

-But what happened to Nasukawa? – Well, he dusted himself down before heading out on a knockout rampage.
+But what happened to Nasukawa?
+He dusted himself down before heading out on a knockout rampage.

-Participating in five bouts during the period of March 2019 to the one-year Floyd Mayweather anniversary, Nasukawa battered four opponents early on.
+Participating in five bouts from March 2019 to the first Floyd Mayweather anniversary, Nasukawa battered four opponents early on.

 A third-round KO at the RISE World Series First Round against Federico Roma secured a 33rd career victory in the kickboxing arena.

 Next up was Fritz Aldin Biagtan in April.
 Again, Tenshin clinched the stoppage.
 Fast forward to June, and Tenshin took Martin Blanco out with a knee to the body.